Response to Intervention:

 Ten Key Benefits of Attending

-Receive an extensive resource handbook specifically designed for this seminar filled with strategies, ideas and examples you can use immediately in your program
+Each participant will receive a comprehensive RTI resource handbook specifically designed for this seminar, including information on RTI, strategies, ideas, and examples you can use immediately with your preschool and kindergarten students

 Outstanding Strategies You Can Use Immediately